All you need to know about Trump Russia story

 How far will the inquiry go?

-The special counsel investigation could potentially extend into 2019, the Washington Post has reported, which would infuriate a White House that is eager to draw a line under the affair.
+The special counsel investigation could potentially extend into 2019which would infuriate a White House that is eager to draw a line under the affair.

 Mr Trump's legal team has been in talks with federal investigators about the president himself being questioned by Mr Mueller.